-EIN focuses its efforts on the transportation sector, with a focus in California.
-Why?
-Transportation emissions account for approximately 40 percent of California’s greenhouse gas emissions, the largest sector by far.
-On a global scale, transport consumes a quarter of the world's energy, and accounts for approximately 25% of total GHG emissions.1 This number is only expected to increase rapidly in the near future as developing industrial giants such as China and India rely more heavily on the automobile.
-Moreover, local and regional air pollution, congestion in urban areas, land use for transport infrastructure building and health effects are also key problems we need to address.
+EIN concentrates its efforts on California’s transportation sector because transportation emissions account for 40 percent of California’s greenhouse gases (GHGs), the largest sector by far.
+Globally, transport consumes a quarter of the world’s energy and accounts for 25% of total GHG emissions.1 This number is expected to rapidly increase as developing industrial giants such as China and India rely more heavily on the automobile.
+Local and regional air pollution, congestion in urban areas, land use for transport infrastructure and health effects are also key problems we need to address.

 Why should we worry?

 If we don’t act now, the impact of climate change could be catastrophic.
 Glacier melt could leave millions of people without drinking water; rising sea levels could displace millions more.
-As we continue to emit greenhouse gases at an alarming rate, we can expect a greater frequency of violent storms, more forest fires, the geographic expansion of disease carrying mosquitoes, and a more acidic ocean.
+As we continue to emit greenhouse gases at an alarming rate, we can expect a greater frequency of violent storms, forest fires, the geographic expansion of disease-carrying mosquitoes, and a more acidic ocean.